No767/Kumiko-Docs/kumiko-docs/versioned_docs/version-v0/contributing/getting-started.md

 Redis_Port_Dev = 6379
 ```

 Once it is set, now you can use Redis as a cache.
-Kumiko will write the data from Redis to Postgres once every 5 or 30 minutes.
 This guarantees data validity and persistence while also going really fast in production thanks to Redis as a caching layer.